Mark Felt: Deep Throat speculation

 The identity of Deep Throat was debated for more than three decades, and though Felt was not prominently mentioned as Watergate unfolded, his name was subsequently mentioned often as a possibility.
 An October 1990 Washingtonian magazine article about "Washington secrets" listed the 15 most prominent Deep Throat candidates, including Felt.

 Jack Limpert published evidence as early as 1974 that Felt was the informant.
 On June 25 of that year, a few weeks after All the President's Men was published, The Wall Street Journal ran an editorial, "If You Drink Scotch, Smoke, Read, Maybe You're Deep Throat".
 It began "W. Mark Felt says he isn't now, nor has he ever been Deep Throat."
 The Journal quoted Felt saying the character was a "composite" and "I'm just not that kind of person."
 In 1975 George V. Higgins wrote: "Mark Felt knows more reporters than most reporters do, and there are some who think he had a Washington Post alias borrowed from a dirty movie."
 During a grand jury investigation in 1976, Felt was called to testify.
 The prosecutor, J. Stanley Pottinger, Assistant Attorney General for Civil Rights, discovered that Felt was "Deep Throat", but the secrecy of the proceedings protected the information from being public.

 In 1992 James Mann, who had been a reporter at The Washington Post in 1972 and worked with Woodward, wrote a piece for The Atlantic Monthly, saying the source had to have been within the FBI.
 He noted Felt as a possibility, but said he could not confirm this.

 Alexander P. Butterfield, the White House aide best known for revealing Nixon's taping system, told the Hartford Courant in 1995, "I think it was a guy named Mark Felt."

 In July 1999, Felt was identified as Deep Throat by the Hartford Courant, citing Chase Culeman-Beckman, a nineteen-year-old from Port Chester, New York.
 Culeman-Beckman said Jacob Bernstein, the son of Carl Bernstein and Nora Ephron, had told him the name at summer camp in 1988, and that Jacob claimed he had been told by his father.
 Felt said to the Courant, "No, it's not me.
 I would have done better.
 I would have been more effective.
 Deep Throat didn't exactly bring the White House crashing down, did he?"
 Bernstein said his son didn't know.
 "Bob and I have been wise enough never to tell our wives, and we've certainly never told our children."
-(Bernstein reiterated on June 2, 2005, on the Today Show that his wife had never known.)